Apple Shapes Match for Preschoolers

 Apple Shape Match Mats

-You can also combine them with the other activities I created for this season, such as the Acorn Counting Mats, the Maple Leaves Letter Match, and the Johnny Appleseed Visual Discrimination Game, to offer your preschoolers different choices.
+You can combine them with the other activities I created for this season, such as the Acorn Counting Mats, the Maple Leaves Letter Match, and the Johnny Appleseed Visual Discrimination Game, to offer your preschoolers different choices.

 My Apple Shapes Book